WhiteboardCardano/cardano-community-media-archive/CONTRIBUTING.md

 # Contributing to the Cardano Community Media Archive

 Thank you for your interest in contributing!
-This archive exists to preserve and share all design, media, and production assets created for Cardano events worldwide.
+This archive exists to preserve and share design, media, and production assets created for Cardano events worldwide.

 To keep the archive structured, easy to navigate, and consistent, please follow